MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   The App Service plan distributes traffic among instances and monitors their health.
 Note that the external load balancer might not immediately detect if one instance fails.
 >
->  - **Plan your recoverability**.
-Redundancy is a crucial for business continuity.
+>  - **Plan your recoverability**: Redundancy is a crucial for business continuity.
 Fail over to another instance if one becomes unreachable.
 Also, explore Auto Healing capabilities offered by App Service, such as auto repair of instances.
 >
 >     Implement design patterns to handle graceful degradation for both transient failures, such as network connectivity problems, and large-scale events like regional outages.
 For example,
 >     - Bulkhead pattern segments your application into isolated groups to prevent a failure from affecting the entire system.